web3privacy/docs/docs/membership/index.md

 \* Note: If you give us a donation, you are automatically entitled to a subscription discount equal to the amount you donate.

+You can find a detailed description of each benefit on the [Benefits for Organisations](/membership/org-benefits) page.

 ### How to become an organisational member?

 If you would like a membership for your organisation then please contact us on our email: